joaolrpaulo/WorldEdit/documentation/ARCHITECTURE.md

 ## Scenarios

-When we talk about scenarios we talk about every possible case that can happen by doing or using something, this diagram, explains what can be made with this tool in a very simple and short way.
+When we talk about scenarios we talk about every possible case that can happen by doing or using something.
+This diagram explains what can be made with WorldEdit in a very simple and self-explanatory way.

 A small example of a use case description: